- location The Rail Park

 To view the dynamic schedule of performances and public programming, visit the archival site at sitesoundphl.org.

-Through soundscapes, music, and spoken word programs, large-scale projections, new murals, exhibitions, pop-up experiences, films, live performances, special tours, and family programming, Site/Sound will activate both the current quarter-mile of elevated green space and invite the public to envision the path of the future park and experience its unusual vantage both above and below the cityscape.
-Together with the communities touching the Rail Park, we’ll imagine the vast possibilities for this public space, exploring how the future is influenced by both the past and the present.
+Through soundscapes, music, spoken word, large-scale projections, pop-up experiences, films, live performances, special tours, and family programming, Site/Sound activated the Rail Park’s developed quarter-mile of elevated green space while inviting the public to envision the path of the future park and experience its unusual vantage both above and below the cityscape.

-Site/Sound: Revealing the Rail Park is supported by the William Penn Foundation, PNC Arts Alive, and the National Endowment for the Arts.
+Site/Sound: Revealing the Rail Park was supported by the William Penn Foundation, PNC Arts Alive, and PECO.
+Additional funding provided by the National Endowment for the Arts.